samverms/Kadouri/docs/docs/features/quickbooks-sync.md

 Planned features:
 - Estimate creation and conversion to invoices
 - Sales receipt support for cash sales
-- Payment recording from PACE to QB
+- Payment recording from Kadouri to QB
 - Multi-currency support
 - Inventory sync for stock tracking
 - Automated reconciliation reports